Sara Khan · June 2026

 According to the Microsoft Global AI Diffusion Report, 82% of the global working-age population aged 15-64 does not regularly use generative AI tools.
 Regular active use sits at 17.8%.
 These numbers get cited as evidence that AI search adoption is slow and the threat is overblown.
 The opposite reading is more accurate for Pakistani businesses: the adoption gap means the competitive field is still wide open.

-Right now, over 35% of consumers have used an AI tool to find a local business, while 88% of local businesses have no AI search strategy, according to GrowthPro AI’s 2026 report.
-Pakistani businesses that invest in GEO — Generative Engine Optimization — while their competitors ignore it are building an insurmountable visibility advantage.
-Not because AI adoption is complete, but because it’s early enough to establish authority before the flood.
+Pakistani businesses that invest in GEO — Generative Engine Optimization — while many competitors ignore it can build an early visibility advantage.
+Not because AI adoption is complete, but because it is early enough to establish authority before the market becomes crowded.

 Pakistan’s 116 million internet users are overwhelmingly mobile-first with 205 million mobile subscriptions.
 When AI Mode becomes the default mobile search experience — and Google is moving in that direction aggressively — the businesses already cited in AI answers will have a compounded advantage.
 Every month your content appears in AI Overviews, Google’s models learn to associate your brand with those topics.
 Every month you’re opted out, that training doesn’t happen.
 The cost of opting out compounds, too.